Unexpected Effects of Disorder on Current Fluctuations in the Symmetric Simple Exclusion Process: Introduction

 The influence of heterogeneity on the single-file diffusion has garnered significant attention in the field of statistical mechanics \cite{PhysRevE.108.054125,Metzler:2014aa,Sanders_2014,PhysRevLett.80.85,PhysRevLett.102.190602}.
 Recently, the single file diffusion in the system with periodically varying potential and diffusivity has been studied, and the MSD of the tracer particle has been obtained \cite{PhysRevE.108.054125}.
 Specifically, the formula of the MSD is the same as that for the normal single-file diffusion.
 However, the diffusion coefficient is replaced with the effective diffusion coefficient for a single particle diffusing in the system with periodically varying potential and diffusivity.
 For the SSEP on an annealed energy landscape, when the mean or variance of waiting time diverges, the MSD is $\Braket{\delta x(t)^2}\propto \log^{1/2}t$ or $\Braket{\delta x(t)^2}\propto t^{\gamma}$ with $0<\gamma<1/2$, respectively \cite{Metzler:2014aa,Sanders_2014}, i.e., the diffusion in the SSEP on an annealed energy landscape is slower than in the normal SSEP.
-The impacts of disorder in the asymmetric simple exclusion process, where particles in the SSEP are influenced by an external field like an electric field, have been a subject of research for many years \cite{TripathyBarma,Enaud_2004,HarrisStinchcombe,JuhaszSantenIgloi,Nossan_2013,ConcannonBlythe,10.1214/14-BJPS277,BanerjeeBasu,PhysRevE.107.L052103,*PhysRevE.107.054131}.
+The impacts of disorder in the asymmetric simple exclusion process (ASEP), where particles in the SSEP are influenced by an external field like an electric field, have been a subject of research for many years \cite{PhysRevLett.78.3039,TripathyBarma,HarrisStinchcombe,Nossan_2013,10.1214/14-BJPS277,BanerjeeBasu,PhysRevE.107.L052103,*PhysRevE.107.054131,Enaud_2004,PhysRevLett.94.010601,JuhaszSantenIgloi,ConcannonBlythe,Goswami_2022}.
+Under the periodic boundary condition, while, in the ASEP in the homogeneous environment, the relation between current $J$ and particle density $\rho$ is given by $J=\rho(1-\rho)$, in the ASEP on a quenched random energy landscape, it becomes flat around $\rho=1/2$ \cite{PhysRevLett.78.3039,TripathyBarma,HarrisStinchcombe,Nossan_2013,10.1214/14-BJPS277,BanerjeeBasu,PhysRevE.107.L052103,PhysRevE.107.054131}.
+Furthermore, the current and the diffusion coefficient exhibit sample-to-sample fluctuations \cite{PhysRevE.107.L052103,*PhysRevE.107.054131}.
 While several effects resulting from the interplay between a heterogeneous environment and a many-body system have been uncovered, the study of the SSEP on a quenched random energy landscape remains unexplored.
 Such heterogeneity is prevalent in various diffusion phenomena, such as the movement of proteins on DNA~\cite{GraneliGreeneRobertsonYeykal,AustinCoxWang} and water transportation in aquaporin~\cite{AkimotoHiraoYamamotoYasuiYasuoka} and OmpF~\cite{10.1063/1.2761897}.
 Therefore, understanding current fluctuations in the SSEP on a quenched random energy landscape is crucial.

 In this paper, we explore the impact of the disorder on the current fluctuation in the SSEP within a heterogeneous environment.
 We specifically investigate the SSEP with a defect site, which serves as a basic representation of a heterogeneous environment.
 By deriving the second moment of the total integrated current and comparing it to that of a homogeneous system, we observe asymmetric density dependence in the second moment of the total integrated current around $\rho=1/2$ due to the heterogeneous environment.
 Additionally, we extend our analysis to the SSEP on a quenched random energy landscape, where we discover a strong dependence of the second moment of the total integrated current on the energy landscape.
 Remarkably, in a system where sample-to-sample fluctuations in single-particle diffusion are absent, the introduction of many-body effects can give rise to sample-to-sample fluctuations.